-

 Making One City Possible

 On Saturday, February 11th from 9:30 am to 4:00 pm Mayor Gray will hold a “One City Summit” at the WalterE.WashingtonConvention Center.
 (You can register here or by calling (202) 709-5132.)
-The purpose of the summit is twofold: to provide an opportunity for DC residents to voice their concerns and priorities for the District, and […] Read more…
+The purpose of the summit is twofold: to provide an opportunity for DC residents to voice their concerns and priorities for the District, and to allow the Mayor a chance to hear these priorities and use this community input to inform the City’s policies and actions moving forward.
+We at the Legal Clinic applaud any effort to involve DC residents in decision-making.
+Our participation in government should not end… Read more…

 -